Specialism

 4) Bring more creativity into your project

 A supposedly low-cost architectural design company doesn’t have the money to invest in the innovation that brings your ideas to life.
-They often work in the most basic of formats, and give you low-quality planning drawings to submit for planning permission application or building control application.
+They often work in the most basic of formats, and give you low-quality planning drawings to submit for planning or building control applications.

 5) Save time